infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolves.md

 julia> set_optimizer_attribute(model, "mu_init", 1e-11); # Initial barrier parameter value
 ```
-Solving with these new solver parameters reduces the number of iterations to 8:
+Note that the chosen values here are not always good, as optimal values are problem dependent.
+Moving on, solving with these new solver options reduces the number of iterations to 8:
 ```jldoctest quick
 julia> optimize!(model)
 ```